 This exhibit was created by Anthropology students from the University of Victoria: Alexa Dagan, Mackenzie Gibson, Anna Heckadon, Carmen Hjermstad, Elisa O'Malley, Darius Pomeroy, and Kanika Varna, with their professor Dr. Katherine Cook, and Genevieve Hill, Grant Keddie and Tom Bown from the RBCM.

-Archaeology tells us that the First People have been here a very long time.
+Archaeology tells us that Indigenous people have been here a very long time.
 Evidence such as artifacts, house remains and animal bones are held in the Royal BC Museum collection.View Pathway

 Every picture tells a story, but whose story?
 How can a single picture tell us a story about what happened long ago?
 To answer these questions historians have developed some thoughtful ways to read photographs.View Pathway